 The Second Patriarch of Chan Buddhism was Ananda.
-After the World-Honored One's parinirvana, Ananda asked Mahakasyapa: "Apart from the golden-hemmed kasaya, what else did the World-Honored One transmit to you?"
-He was asking about Tathagatagarbha.
-Mahakasyapa then called out: "Ananda!" – "This is what was transmitted!"
-But Ananda did not understand.
-He casually responded, "Yes!"
-After answering, he should have understood, but still he did not.
-Mahakasyapa, helpless, then added: "Go and lower the flagpole in front of the gate."
-Hearing this, Ananda thought, "I ask about the secret meaning, and you tell me to lower the flagpole?"
-Then, in a flash of insight, he understood – "So it's like this!"
-He experienced great awakening and thus became the Second Patriarch of Chan.
-From then on, the Twenty-Eight Patriarchs in the West (India) transmitted the Dharma generation after generation, down to the Sixth Patriarch in the Great Tang (China), and until the end of the Ming Dynasty.
-After that, those who awakened to it became extremely rare, only a very few individuals.
-But even now, they still exist, for the Buddha would never abandon the sentient beings of this world.
+After the World-Honored One's parinirvana, Ananda asked Mahakasyapa, "Besides passing you the gold-threaded kasaya, what else did the World-Honored One transmit to you?"
+He was inquiring about Tathagatagarbha.
+Mahakasyapa then called out, "Ananda!"—implying, "This is it!"
+Yet Ananda did not understand.
+He reflexively responded, "Yes?"
+Having answered, he should have realized, but he still did not grasp it.
+Mahakasyapa, left with no choice, continued, "Go and lower the flagpole in front of the gate."
+Upon hearing this, Ananda thought, "I ask about the secret meaning, and you tell me to lower the flagpole?"
+As soon as he turned his mind, he understood—"So it is like this!"
+He experienced a great awakening and thus became the Second Patriarch of Chan.
+From then on, the lineage was passed down through the Twenty-eight Patriarchs in the West, continuing until the Sixth Patriarch in the Tang Dynasty and persisting until the end of the Ming Dynasty.
+Thereafter, those who awakened to this truth became exceedingly rare, though even now they still exist.
+The Buddha would never abandon the sentient beings of this world.

-This first section of the Diamond Sutra is itself a Chan koan.
-The World-Honored One transmitted the Dharma without uttering a word, but it is extremely difficult to grasp; only those of the highest capacity can comprehend it.
+The first chapter of the Diamond Sutra itself is a Chan gong'an (public case).
+The World-Honored One transmitted the Dharma without uttering a single word, yet it is profoundly difficult to comprehend—only those of the highest spiritual capacity can perceive it.
 The ultimate aim of all Chan practice is Tathagatagarbha.
-In all the ten directions, regardless of which Buddha-land, it is the realization of this Mind – where it is, how it functions, how it gives rise to all dharmas, how it produces the five aggregates and the eighteen realms.
-Anything else deviates from the true path.
-Merely understanding the theory intellectually, without knowing the essence of Tathagatagarbha, without observing its operational principles, does not constitute genuine realization.
-At best, it is intellectual understanding, which cannot transcend life and death.
+Throughout the ten directions, regardless of which Buddha-land, all Buddhas awaken to this very Mind—its location, its mode of operation, how it gives rise to all phenomena, and how it generates the five aggregates and eighteen realms.
+Any practice deviating from this misses the mark.
+Merely understanding the theory intellectually, without knowing the essence of Tathagatagarbha or observing its functional principles, does not constitute genuine realization; at best, it is intellectual understanding, which cannot overcome birth and death.

 0